 Skip to Content

-Salmon bites are the perfect appetizer, salad topper or game day treat!
+Salmon cakes with canned salmon are the perfect appetizer, salad topper or game day treat!

 This simple recipe uses canned salmon, so it’s easy to make anytime!
 This recipe is gluten-free, grain-free, paleo, allergy-friendly, and Whole30 approved!